Zohra Drif: Involvement in the FLN after 1956

 Following the Milk Bar Café bombing, Drif became more devoted to the work of the FLN.
 While her ambitious plans for a bombing to be staged at the Préfecture were suppressed by those more senior in the movement, Drif's contributions remained significant.
 In particular she became a key figure in concealing and supporting those who were wanted by colonial authorities.

 Furthermore, her involvement in the eight-day strike, a movement to demonstrate the entire Algerian population's dedication to the Freedom Movement was particularly significant and further brought the issue of independence to the international stage.
 In particular Drif was pivotal in coordinating unions and guilds prior to the strike as well as giving advice to the wider popular as to how they could support the strike.
-Furthermore, alongside Djamila Boupacha, Drif was responsible for monitoring the impact of the strike on citizens, especially women and children.
+Furthermore, alongside Djamila Bouhired, Drif was responsible for monitoring the impact of the strike on citizens, especially women and children.
 She avoided the streets by climbing across the rooftops and spoke to women and children from their homes.
 Drif reflects on the strike and assesses that, in spite of the huge amount of violence and repression it triggered, it was an immense success and she suggests proved to the Colonial Authorities and France that Algeria would be successful in its struggle for independence.

 Immediately before her arrest, Drif was particularly passionate about bringing more women into the movement, seeing them as vital assets to its success.
 In particular her efforts were directed toward the establishment of the distinct women's branch of the FLN which would campaign against arrest, torture, and abuse by the hands of Colonial Authorities.
 She was working on staging a large sit-in of women in front of the Préfecture and mobilising women to join this protest.